-To make the sauce all you have to do is add all the ingredients into a sauce pan, except the Xanthan Gum, and turn bring them up to a simmer on a medium high heat.
+To make the sauce all you have to do is add all the ingredients into a saucepan, except the Xanthan Gum, and turn to bring them up to a simmer on medium-high heat.
 Don’t walk away from the sauce while it is cooking.

 Once the sauce is at a low simmer it’s time to thicken it up some.
 That step includes you carefully sprinkling the Xanthan Gum into the sauce very slowly whisking the entire time!

-It’s import to know that the old saying a “a little dab with do ya” are words to live by with low carb thickeners like Xanthan Gum.
+It’s important to know that the old saying “a little dab with do ya” are words to live by with low-carb thickeners like Xanthan Gum.

-Because if they are not added into the recipes slowly, and in very small amounts they will clump up into little balls of gel and that make a mess of your sauces or gravies.
-It is not a pleasant site or mouth feel, trust me.
+Because if they are not added into the recipes slowly, and in very small amounts they will clump up into little balls of gel and that makes a mess of your sauces or gravies.
+It is not a pleasant site or mouthfeel, trust me.

 So go easy on it and follow the directions carefully in the recipe card when using it to thicken this sauce.

 - Use a combination of meats to add flavor to your meatballs.
 Pork and Beef work very well together but turkey can be used if you want to avoid the pork.
 If you are a fan of a filler in your meatballs you can add a 1/2 cup of very finely crushed pork rinds and an egg or two to the other ingredients.

 - Avoid over-cooking the meatballs as it will dry them out.

 - Don’t skip the step of letting the meatball mixture rest while the flavors meld together.
 Yes, this step can be skipped with any major harm to the recipe if you are in a hurry to get dinner on the table, but giving it at least 20-30 minutes will work wonders on the flavor of your meatballs.